Sport Maker winners

-Elliot Hira for community sport (Northland)
+Elliot Hira for community sport (Team Experience winner)

 "My nominee is new to our community and also carries the responsibility of our local Police man.
 In our historical community there's a Primary School, a bowling club, pub, dairy, art galleries, Masonic hall, Ambulance station, Fire station, library, Doctors clinic, community hall and beautiful people, 5 mins down the road a ferry to cross the harbour, yes we're in the Hokianga.

 There's not much sporting going on as our community's populations always changing and that had massive affects on our local rugby team, is no longer so that meant less sporting for us to participate in.
 Some locals donated gym equipment which was kept in the old school and offered to the community for use with a low cost of $5 sadly not many were interested which was the extent of our access to sport where we live.

 When nominee moved into town and took up residence in the station i think he learnt fast what positive contributions he could offer as a community member and individual, luckily for us he was a boxer, and an active one.
 He went and saw our community gym in its environment and decided this was his domain, physical exercise/sport.
 Our nominee looked into funding but ended up paying out of his own pocket to get equipment and gear, set it all up in his garage and put out a panui, boxing twice a week.
 Next thing i know all i can hear is children's voices, laughter and the sounds of their footsteps as they warmed up their bodies for the next hours sporting, only it wasn't just children doing a bit of cross fit and learning about method and combinations their parents wanted in too!

 Our Nominee is a volunteer because no one pays him and we train for free.
 Four days a week 1 hour a day is dedicated to our community almost every week regardless of numbers attending.
 Two days for the children, and two for the older attendees.